kevin-titi/kevin-titi/README.md

 ## Hello!
-My name is KK. 👋🏼
+My name is Kevin. 👋🏼

 Thank you for looking into my Github!
-My preferred name is KK.
+My name is Kevin.
 I am a data analyst coming from Thailand, seeking to explore the opportunities data can provide for business action.
 Joining the MS in Business Analytics program at USC Marshall, I am looking forward to sharing what I have learned with you.

 ## Take a look at my data analytics work!